 I’ve recently become an accidental landlord, but I routinely lose money on my rental property.
 My accountant has helped me deduct those losses from my taxable income.

 My accountant has saved me hundreds of dollars every year with tax-saving strategies that I never would have thought of.
-An accountant is an invaluable member of any financial team that you build for your family.
+An accountant is an invaluable member of any financial team that you build your team for your family.

 Real Estate Agent